Student Grievance Procedure

-The following procedures and processes shall be followed in cases of Sexual Misconduct, as defined under Board Policies 477 and 577.
+The following procedures and processes shall be followed in cases of Sexual Harassment, as defined under Board Policies 477 and 577.

 The College will also keep personally identifiable information out of public recordkeeping, including the College’s Annual Security Report of Crime Statistics under the Clery Act.

 After an occurrence of Sexual Assault/Abuse or other violence, a victim should consider seeking medical attention as soon as possible.
 Prompt medical attention is important both for physical/mental well-being and to preserve medical and physical evidence.
 Local medical attention is available at any of the following hospitals or clinics: